 The annual assessment of value requirement will apply to the manager of the LTAF involving the consideration of the matters set out in COLL 6.6.21R.

 As the LTAF is an AIF, the manager will need to annually assess how it has managed the LTAF in the best interests of the LTAF, its investors, and the integrity of the market, pursuant to COBS 2.1.4.
 For the LTAF, when carrying out this assessment, the manager must consider as a minimum how the assets have been valued, how the due diligence process has been conducted, and how the manager has managed liquidity and conflicts of interest.
 The results of this assessment are to be included in the annual report of the LTAF.

 - Quarterly reporting

 The FCA rules require additional quarterly reports for investors, in addition to half-yearly and annual reports.

-The FCA has decided against any additional governance requirements to those originally consulted on.
-The FCA notes in PS21/14 that if managers wish to have additional governance features, such as advisory boards, this is permitted but it is not mandatory and needs to be considered in light of investors’ needs and the costs of such features.
+The FCA noted in PS21/14 that if managers wish to have additional governance features, such as advisory boards, this is permitted but it is not mandatory and needs to be considered in light of investors’ needs and the costs of such features.

 Does the LTAF have special tax treatment?

-Certain authorised funds are required to meet the genuine diversity of ownership (GDO) condition in order to access the beneficial tax treatment applicable to authorised investment funds.
-This is also the case for the LTAF however additional provisions have been included for the LTAF.
+Certain authorised funds are required to meet the genuine diversity of ownership (GDO) condition to access the beneficial tax treatment applicable to authorised funds.
+This is also the case for the LTAF, however, additional provisions have been included.